andrewpmartinez/cosign/README.md

 verification.
 The cosigners can be verified by first parsing the JWT with `cosign.Parse(token)` and then using one of the verify functions:

-- `Verify(pubKeyProvider)` - Verify the current token is signed by any of the public keys provided by the public key provider.
+- `Verify(pubKeyProvider)` - Verify the current token is signed by a known public key.
-- `VerifyOne(pubKeyProvider)` - Verify that the current token or cosigned tokens verifies against the public keys provided.
+- `VerifyOne(pubKeyProvider)` - Verify that the token was signed by at least one known public key.
-- `VerifyAll(pubKeyProvider)` - Verify that the current token and all cosigned tokens verify against the public keys provided.
+- `VerifyAll(pubKeyProvider)` - Verify that the toke was signed by only known public keys.

 ```go
 token, err := cosign.Parse(doubleSignedTokenString)